miltonfdo/CatholicResources/index.md

 ### 7 FACTS ABOUT ROSARY
-* You become less selfish - it helps to reoriant to christ
+1. You become less selfish - it helps to reoriant to christ
-* You become more disciplined - More focused and  on Christ
+1. You become more disciplined - More focused and  on Christ
-* Our Lady reveals insights -
+1. Our Lady reveals insights
+1. You have more courage
+1. Your day preceds calmly
+1. You get extra awarness before moment of temptation(one of the 15 promises of Rosary)
+1. You start to live out incarnation